leeping/geomeTRIC/README.md

 To execute the geometry optimizer, run "geometric-optimize".
 Use "-h" to see the list of command line options.

+"geometric-neb" can be used to execute the Nudged Elastic Band method.

 Generally, you will need a .xyz file for the coordinates and one of the supported quantum chemistry software packages installed on your system.